-Let me guess how you ended up here: You typed “Is student loan forgiveness legit?” into the search bar.
+Let me guess how you ended up here.
+You typed, “Are there legitimate student loan forgiveness companies?” into your search bar.

-Perhaps you’ve heard rumors about some magical government program that makes your student loans disappear — and you’re wondering if it’s too good to be true.
+Perhaps you’ve heard rumors about magical programs that make your student loans disappear, and you’re wondering if they’re too good to be true.

 Is student loan forgiveness legit?